Posts

 Exciting 10 hours in Magny-Cours

 The alarm clock rang early on Sunday morning.
-The closer the race got, the more the stage fright increased - not only among the drivers, it simply infects everyone.
-So off to the track, which Paul woke up and Felix put in the station wagon.
-Up to this point everything went smoothly.
-About ten minutes before the start - we were already in position - we noticed with Paul that he was "leaving it to himself" ...
-Without thinking long and losing unnecessary time, we went back to the pits.
-The reason could be found quickly: a screw on the clutch cover was not properly tightened.
-Fortunately, no big deal, just the ten minutes left before it started was not enough to fix the problem.
-So the start took place without Paul, who only took up the chase half a lap later with Felix.
-Starter after starter, the two began to roll up the field from behind.
-Arrived at position 17, bad luck caught up with us again when the membrane plate flew around our ears.
-The associated stay in the pits cost us six places, so we took up the chase again from 23rd place.
+The closer the race got, the more stage fright increased – not just among the drivers, it just infected everyone.
+So off to the track, Paul woke him up and put Felix in the station wagon.
+Up to this point everything was going smoothly.
+About ten minutes before the start - we were already in position - we noticed that Paul was "letting go"...
+Without thinking too much and without wasting any time, we went back to the pits.
+The reason was found quickly: a screw on the clutch cover was not tight enough.
+Luckily not a big deal, just the ten minutes left until launch wasn't enough to fix the problem.
+So the start took place without Paul, who only started chasing half a lap later with Felix.

 The (planned) last driver change took place 40 minutes before the finish line.
-Andy was able to hold his position, and Andreas started the last stint when the red light came on less than ten minutes later.
-Termination of the race.
+Andy was able to hold the position and Andreas started for the last stint when the red light came on less than ten minutes later.
+Abandoned race.
 All drivers from the pits.
-But where was Andreas?
-The ambulance and service car sprinted onto the track towards a part that was not visible from the pits.
-Minutes passed, puffed up like chewing gum.
+But where was Andrew?
+Ambulance and service car sprinted onto the track towards a part that was not visible from the pits.
+Minutes passed, dragging like gum.
 The ambulance left the route first and drove straight through to the medical supply room, followed by the service car loaded with our number 6.
 Our hearts stopped for a moment.
-Part of the team ran straight away to inquire about Andreas, the others ran to the service car.
-Andy still had his station wagon on and grabbed his helmet while Dennis, Thomas and Felix Paul checked briefly and started again.
-The drivers of the other teams were right next to us in the starting position and were waiting to be let out on the track again.
-Andy lined up, it could actually go on!
-We were still in the lead with a good two laps gap, and Andy crossed the finish line with Paul in first place after a nerve-wracking ten hours!

 With the award ceremony, that has been beneficial for Project Paul so far most exciting racing weekend a happy ending, because Andreas was also able to attend - despite severe pain in his shoulder - and receive his very own trophy: with a time of He has the fastest lap in 1.29.3 minutes burned into the asphalt!